Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Abstract

 We then provide an example of applying this materials design framework to metal--insulator transition (MIT) materials, a specific type of emerging materials with practical importance in next-generation memory technologies.
-We identify multiple new materials which may display this property and propose pathways for their synthesis.
+We identify multiple new materials that may display this property in the lacunar spinel and Ruddlesden-Popper perovskite families, and propose pathways for their synthesis.
 The classifiers used to identify new possible MIT materials also identified previously unknown features that may be used for a predictive theory for this class of materials.
+For example, we have identified descriptors derived from ionicity and atom sizes of materials as key to MIT behavior.

-Finally, we identify some outstanding challenges in data-driven materials design, such as materials data quality issues and property--performance mismatch.
+Finally, we identify some outstanding challenges in data-driven materials design, such as materials data quality issues, property--performance mismatch, and validation and deployment.
 We seek to raise awareness of these overlooked issues hindering materials design, thus stimulating efforts toward developing methods to mitigate the gaps.